DETAILED ACTION

 Step 2A, Prong 1:

-[An apparatus, comprising: an explanation engine having a set of modules cooperating with each other configured to] evaluate layers in a hierarchical architecture of a machine-based reasoning process that uses machine learning to support an explanation of how the machine-based reasoning process arrived at its reported results of both a top-level result as well as corresponding intermediate output results, As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
+[An apparatus, comprising: an explanation engine having a set of modules cooperating with each other configured to] evaluate layers in a hierarchical architecture of a machine based reasoning process that uses machine learning to support an explanation of how the machine-based reasoning process arrived at its reported results of both a top-level result as well as corresponding intermediate output results, As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
 For example, this limitation encompasses evaluating layers to provide an explanation which is making an evaluation based upon the inputs and results of the machine-based reasoning process which can be feasibly performed in the human mind (see MPEP 2106.04(a)(2)(III)).

 Step 2B:

-and a messaging module of the explanation engine configured to collect the top- level result as well as one or more intermediate output results from intermediate layers of the machine-based reasoning process, where multiple layers of reasoning are associated with terminology used in at least one of i) a problem to be solved and ii) a domain pertinent to the problem in order to communicate how the machine-based reasoning process came to its reported results in a communication.
+and a messaging module of the explanation engine configured to collect the top- level result as well as one or more intermediate output results from intermediate layers of the machine-based reasoning process, where the one or more intermediate output results from the multiple layers of reasoning are associated with terminology used in at least one of i) a problem to be solved and ii) a domain pertinent to the problem in order to communicate how the machine-based reasoning process came to its reported results in a communication.
 As discussed above, the additional elements of collecting the top-level result and intermediate output results which is recited at a high level of generality and amounts to extra-solution activity of gathering data.
-The courts have found limitations directed to obtaining information electronically, recited at a high level of generality, to be well-understood, routine, and conventional (see MPEP 2106.05(d)(II), “receiving or transmitting data over a network”, "electronic record keeping", and "storing and retrieving information in memory").
+The courts have found limitations directed to obtaining information electronically, recited at a high level of generality, to be well-understood, routine, and conventional (see MPEP 2106.05(d)(II), "receiving or transmitting data over a network", "electronic record keeping", and "storing and retrieving information in memory").

 Regarding Claim 2: